-ESIGI
+Il externally sourced images and statements on this present on sheet are credited through hyperlinks. lick on the source link to go to the concerning web address.
 Sound must be considered in the new design; cars honk constantly.

-The climate plays a vital part in

-Mumbai, Cooling and ventilation
+The climate plays a vital part in Mumbai, Cooling and ventilation need to be considered.

-The plan houses more people

-than the original design.
-By dividing high levels for housing units.

-need to be considered.

 The original structural grid is left the same.
-To maintain its historic
+To maintain its historic value.
 The plan strives to recreate the original look of the building with modern functions.

-Funding is a big part of the construction; The building must be able to sustain itself with its own generated income.
-The rooftop will be used for agriculture, so that the residents can be more self-sufficient.
+Funding is a big part of the construction; The building must be able to sustain itself with its own generated income. ----- Religion is important in India.

-At this moment there is a restaurant that will be brought back to the building after construction.

-Religion is important in India.
 On the rooftops the residents will have a prayer booth available and a meditation area.
 The new design will accommodate a large section dedicated to social services.

-The old atrium will be an exposition place for the heritage of Mumbai and the Wat-

-CONCEPTUAL FLOOR PLAN The cast iron skeleton structure is restorable, We don't exactly now in what for state some structural elements find themselves.
+The old atrium will be an exposition place for the heritage of Mumbai and the Watson Hotel.
+The cast iron skeleton structure is restorable, We don't exactly now in what for state some structural elements find themselves.
 But if certain parts need to replace than is that not really an issue.
-Possible rust forming on cast iron elements can be treated and a new protective layer can be added.
+Possible rust forming on cast iron elements can be treated and a new protective layer the original.

-We are not allowed to make changes to the appearance of the building.
-The columns must also remain original.
-The new interior walls can be made of hollow bricks like the original.
 Bricks are a widely used product, have few maintenance requirements and are easy to install. they also perform well on fire resistance and compressive strength.
 The blocks cost around 25 cents (Rs.
+21 (Ma- TIMO VAN ES

-21 (Ma-Strength.
-The b SCENARIO 2 A SOCIAL CATALYST FOR CLIMATE ACTION Recently the government of India released the Mumbai Climate Action Plan (MCAP), which is a framework for sustainable development in the city.
+Recently the government of India released the Mumbai Climate Action Plan (MCAP), which is a framework for sustainable development in the city.
 Over the years Mumbai has dealt with the intense climate conditions, like cyclones and urban flooding.
-And now with climate change on the horizon, Mumbai ●----needs to act to make the city prepared, or at least resilient to whats coming.
+And needs to act to make the city prepared, or at least resilient to whats coming.
 This scenario acts upon this inescapable future, and uses the so-called action tracks of the MCAP.
 The plan is to create building where government officials and innovators, aswell as students and locals can work and meet eachother, to stimulate climate action and create familiarity with innovative solutions, by using the building as a living lab.